 Student Resources

-Bethel University will grant students enrolled in Early College a student email account which will grant them access to Bethel Professors, the Bethel library and IT Support, when needed.
-Course syllabi and Moodle sites will have links to extensive resources, from technology to academic support.
+Students enrolled in Early College receive a Bethel student email account which grants them access to the Bethel community, the Bethel library, and IT Support, (when needed).
+Course syllabi and Moodle sites have links to extensive resources, from technology to academic support.

-Moodle and MyBethel are the online platforms Bethel uses for online courses, access to Bethel library and textbooks.
-Students will be given login information to have their individual Moodle accounts.
+Moodle and MyBethel are the online platforms Bethel uses for online courses and access to Bethel library and textbooks.
+Students are given login information to access their individual Moodle accounts.

-Bethel also has an online academic resource center that students may be able to utilize for math and writing as a student enrolled at Bethel.
-Student on Bethel’s main campus can also access Academic Enrichment and Support Center
+Bethel also has an online academic research center that students can utilize for math and writing help as necessary.
+Students on Bethel’s main campus can also access the in-person Academic Enrichment and Support Center.